Search by Keyword

 While this fun experiment of Paul can be viewed as commendable, the overall dismissal of the track by reviewers and listeners alike is unfortunate.
 Stylus Magazine, in 2002, listed “Wild Honey Pie” as #1 on their list of “Top Ten Filler Tracks,” describing it as “the greatest piece of filler to ever clutter an over-ambitious double album.”
 The website “Ultimate Classic Rock” lists it at #3 on their “10 Worst Beatles Songs” list, only being beat out by “Flying” (#2) and “Revolution 9” (#1).
 And in David Quantick's review of “Wild Honey Pie” in his book “Revolution: The Making Of The Beatles' White Album,” after stating that the song was performed entirely by McCartney, he concludes by stating: “No other Beatles were harmed in the making of this song.”

-For all you “Wild Honey Pie” fans out there reading this (I'm assuming there are a few), my personal opinion is that there is a bit a charm evident in this song.
+For all you “Wild Honey Pie” fans out there reading this (I'm assuming there are a few), my personal opinion is that there is a bit of charm evident in this song.
 A bit.

 “Wild Honey Pie”